CONTACT

 Picture

-Transient orcas are thriving because their marine mammal prey is currently abundant.
-Transients can now be found in the inland waters year round.
+Bigg's (Transient) orcas are now thriving because their marine mammal prey is currently abundant.
+Bigg's orcas can now be found in the inland waters year round.

 Picture

-Unlike the Southern Residents, the Transient orca population is growing at an annual rate of 4%.
-Photo taken aboard the Odyssey of San Juan Excursions.
+Unlike the Southern Residents, the Bigg's (Transient) orca population is growing at an annual rate of 4%.

 Picture

-Transient orcas will continue to thrive as along as their marine mammal prey is abundant.
-Photo of T99D feeding on a harbor seal taken aboard the Odyssey of San Juan Excursions.
+Bigg's (Transient) orcas will continue to thrive as along as their marine mammal prey is abundant.
+Photo of T123C hunting a harbor porpoise.

 Proudly powered by Weebly